5 underrated ways to earn credit card rewards

 2. Utilize partner programs to earn more rewards

-Many credit cards are co-branded or have partner programs that offer rewards when you spend.
-Partner programs span many categories, including dining, airlines, retail shopping and more.
-If you enroll in a partner program like the Southwest Rapid Rewards Dining program or the American Airlines AAdvantage program with your card and spend at any participating merchant within that program, you’ll earn rewards on your card that can be used toward any of your card’s redemption options.
+Erolling in a credit card partner program, like the Southwest Rapid Rewards Dining program or the American Airlines AAdvantage program, is a simple way to earn extra rewards.
 Read up on your card’s program partners so you know all the places where you can maximize your earnings.

 3. Ask your issuer for a retention offer

-You can often negotiate incentives when you call an issuer to cancel a card, or if you have a complaint about your experience with the card itself or with the brand associated with the card.
-For example, if you experience flight delays with your co-branded airline card, you could ask to have extra rewards added to your account to compensate for the inconvenience.
+You can often negotiate incentives when you call an issuer to cancel a card.
+If you have a complaint about your experience with the card or with the brand associated with the card, you may also be able to negotiate for some incentives.
+For example, if you experience flight delays with your co-branded airline card, asking for compensation is often an easy way to get extra rewards added to your account for the inconvenience.

 4. Buy gift cards for your favorite retailers

 For example, if your card only earns elevated rewards and cash back at grocery stores, buy gift cards there for restaurants, Amazon, rideshares, streaming services or other places you normally spend at anyway.
 Technically, you could even purchase a Visa gift card.
-However, some issuers may find this kind of activity to be a red flag and could cancel your account or revoke any rewards you’ve already earned.
+However, you’ll need to be careful as some issuers may find this kind of activity to be a red flag.
+Using this technique too often could cause your account to be canceled and issuers may revoke any rewards you’ve already earned.

 5. Earn bonus rewards in traditional and creative ways

-A popular way to earn a lot of rewards at once is by meeting the spending requirement to earn your credit card’s sign-up bonus.
-You could easily do this by making one big purchase on your credit card, such as a new laptop.
-Just pay off this purchase at your next billing cycle closing date to avoid any interest charges.
+A simple way to earn a lot of rewards at once is to earn your credit card’s welcome bonus by meeting the spending requirement.
+You could probably do this easily by making one big purchase on your credit card, such as a new laptop.
+Just be sure to pay off this purchase at the close of your next billing cycle to avoid any interest charges.

-However, there are other ways you can earn a large rewards bonus.
+However, there are other ways to earn a large rewards bonus.
 For instance, you can earn referral bonuses when you refer a friend to apply for your credit card and their application is approved.

-Further, another way to earn bonus rewards is by adding an authorized user.
+Another easy way to earn bonus rewards is by adding an authorized user to your account.
 This user has the ability to spend on your card’s credit line, and your account will earn rewards for their purchases.
-Make sure you have someone who is responsible or who you trust as an authorized user on your card as you will be responsible for covering the purchases they make.
+You should only add someone who’s responsible and trustworthy as an authorized user on your card, however, as you will be responsible for covering the purchases they make.

 How to maximize your rewards value

-- Watch which redemption options you utilize.
-Not all redemption options are created equal, and you could be unintentionally diluting your rewards value.
-For example, cards that offer travel rewards will often have their highest redemption rate when you redeem them for travel-related purchases.
-Redeeming travel rewards for other things like a statement credit or gift card purchase could cut your rewards value in half.
+- Watch which redemption options you utilize: Not all redemption options are created equal, and you could be unintentionally diluting your rewards value.
+For example, cards that offer travel rewards will often have their highest redemption rate when you redeem rewards for travel-related purchases.
+Redeeming travel rewards for other things, like a statement credit or gift card purchase, could cut your rewards value in half.

-- Stack cards in the same rewards program.
-Using multiple cards from the same issuer will help maximize your rewards earnings and boost their overall value.
-A good example of this is the Chase trifecta.
-The overarching goal is to strategize your spending by using multiple cards and then pool your reward earnings into one account for maximum amount and value.
+- Stack cards in the same rewards program: Using multiple cards from the same issuer will help maximize your rewards earnings and boost their overall value.
+A good example of this is the Chase trifecta, a strategy that combines several Chase cards for optimum rewards earning, pooling and redemption opportunities.
+The overarching goal is to strategize your spending by using multiple cards and pool your reward earnings into one account for maximum value.

-- Transfer rewards to airline partners.
-Travel cards that have airline partners usually allow cardholders to transfer rewards to these airline loyalty programs.
-In some cases, transferring your points or miles to a different airline partner can boost the points or miles values significantly.
+- Transfer rewards to airline partners: Travel cards that have airline partners usually allow cardholders to transfer rewards to these airline loyalty programs.
+In some cases, transferring your points or miles to an airline partner can boost the points or miles values significantly.

-- Look out for spending limits.
-Be cognizant of the fact that some cards with lucrative bonus categories have spending caps.
-Once you reach these spending limits, the bonus category value most often goes down to the lowest rewards rate.
-The spending limits and timeframes before these limits reset will vary by card.
+- Look out for spending limits: Be cognizant of the fact that some cards with lucrative bonus categories have spending caps.
+Once you reach these spending limits, the bonus category value typically resets to the lowest rewards rate.
+Keep in mind that these limits vary by card.

 The bottom line

-By using all the options available to you, a windfall of credit card rewards could be yours in multiple unique ways.
-Read all the fine print about your card, enroll in partner programs and think critically about how you want to redeem your earnings.
-As always, keep up with responsible credit habits and you’ll open up even more earning possibilities over time.
+By using all the options available, you can easily maximize your credit card’s earning potential and receive a windfall of rewards to enjoy.
+Read the fine print about your card, enroll in partner programs and think critically about how you want to redeem your earnings.
+As always, be responsible with your credit card usage, and you’ll open up even more earning possibilities — including the potential for new or upgraded rewards credit cards — over time.